Tinram/Noter/README.md

 A single SQLite database file facilitates easy backup and / or source control of data.

+A Raspberry Pi, with Apache and PHP installed, could make an ideal low-powered always-on host for Noter.

 ## Requirements

-A PHP 5.4+ server with the sqlite3 module enabled.
+A PHP 5.4+ server with the following PHP modules enabled:

++ php5-mcrypt
++ php5-sqlite

 ## Setup